ppy/osu/README.md

 If you wish to help with localisation efforts, head over to [crowdin](https://crowdin.com/project/osu-web).

-We love to reward quality contributions.
-If you have made a large contribution, or are a regular contributor, you are welcome to [submit an expense via opencollective](https://opencollective.com/ppy/expenses/new).
-If you have any questions, feel free to [reach out to peppy](mailto:pe@ppy.sh) before doing so.

 Our team believes in **human contributions**.
 Any contribution – be it an issue report or a pull request – which is created by, documented by, or aided by AI/LLM usage will typically be **closed and locked without further discussion**.

 ## Licence